John Braham (RAF officer): Early life

 John Braham was born on 6 April 1920 in Holcombe, Somerset.
 His father, Ernest Goodall Braham, was a Methodist minister who earned his qualifications at Bristol and Liverpool University.
 Reverend Braham then became a Doctor of Theology after studying at King's College London in 1935.
 Ernest had served as a pilot in the Royal Flying Corps (RFC) in First World War.

 Braham was educated at preparatory school at Belmont from 1930, and then moved to the public school in Taunton in Somerset.
 He attended schools in southern England as the Brahams moved across the country to London.
 Braham was powerfully built.
 By the age of 15 he was 6 ft 1 in and weighed around 12 to 13 st and used his natural gifts to become a successful boxer.
 At 15 years and eight months he passed his School Certificate.
 His further education at Queen Elizabeth's Grammar School, Blackburn, Lancashire did not go well.
 He was frequently absent owing to his father's ministerial appointments which forced the family to continually relocate and consequently his concentration and grades declined.
 He left grammar school at the age of 16 after only a few months and did not return.

 Braham struggled to find work in the era of the Great Depression.
 He considered moving abroad to join the Colonial Police in the British Overseas Territories and briefly entertained training as a sailor in the Merchant Navy.
-To gain experience he worked as a clerk in Wigan for the Greater Manchester Police.
+To gain experience he worked as a clerk in Wigan for the Wigan Borough Police.
 By 1937, tiring of life as an administrative clerk, Braham turned to the British armed forces for a more fulfilling career.